-Most proposed contention managers have been assessed by specific benchmarks only, and not analytically.
-A comparison of contention managers based on benchmarks can be found in [18, 16].
+In [7] Dynamic STM (DSTM) targeted towards dynamic data structures was described, which suggests the use of a contention manager as an independent module.
+Most proposed contention managers have been assessed by specific benchmarks only[12, 10], and not analytically.
 The experiments yield best performance for randomized algorithms, which all leave a (small) chance for arbitrary large completion time.
 Apart from that, the choice of the best contention manager varies with the considered benchmark.
-Still, an algorithm called Polka [18] exhibits good overall performance for a variety of benchmarks and has been used successfully in various systems, e.g. [4, 16].
-In [16] an algorithm called SizeMatters is introduced, which gives higher priority to the transaction that has modified more (shared) memory.
-We also show that from a worst-case perspective Polka and SizeMatters may perform exponentially worse than RandomizedRounds.
-In [6] the effects of selfishness among programmers on the makespan is investigated for various contention managers from a game theoretic perspective.
+Still, an algorithm called Polka [12] exhibits good overall performance for a variety of benchmarks and has been used successfully in various systems, e.g. [3, 10].
+In [10] an algorithm called SizeMatters is introduced, which gives higher priority to the transaction that has modified more (shared) memory.
+We show that from a worst-case perspective Polka and SizeMatters may perform exponentially worse than RandomizedRounds.
+In [6, 16] load adaption strategies have been investigated, i.e. algorithms have been proposed that alter the number of cores that perform computations depending on previously occured conflicts.

-The first analysis of a contention manager named Greedy was given in [8], using time stamps to decide in favor of older transactions.
-Variants of timestamping algorithms had been known previously (also in the field of STM [18]).
-However, [8] guaranteed that a transaction commits within bounded time and that the competitive ratio (i.e. the ratio of the makespan of the schedule defined by an online scheduler and by an optimal offline scheduler, knowing all transactions in advance) is $O(s^2)$, where s is the number of (shared) resources of all transactions together.
-The analysis was improved to O(s) in [2].
+The first analysis of a contention manager named Greedy was given in [5], using time stamps to decide in favor of older transactions.
+[5] guarantees that a transaction commits within bounded time and that the competitive ratio (i.e. the ratio of the makespan of the schedule defined by an online scheduler and by an optimal offline scheduler, knowing all transactions in advance) is $O(s^2)$ , where s is the number of (shared) resources of all transactions together.
+The analysis was improved to O(s) in [1].
 In contrast to our contribution, access to a global clock or logical counter is needed for every transaction which clearly limits the possible parallelism with a growing number of cores.
-In [17] a scalable replacement for a global clock was presented using synchronized clocks.
+In [11] a scalable replacement for a global clock was presented using synchronized clocks.
 Unfortunately, these days most systems come without multiple clocks.
 Additionally, there are problems due to the drift of physical clocks.

-Also in [2] a matching lower bound of $\Omega(s)$ for the competitive ratio of any (also randomized) algorithm is proven, where the adversary can alter resource requests of waiting transactions.
-We show that, more generally, if an adversary can reduce the possible parallelism (i.e., the number of concurrently running transactions) by a factor k, the competitive ratio is $\Omega(k)$ for deterministic algorithms and for randomized algorithms the expected ratio is $\Omega(\min\{k, \sqrt{m}\})$, where m is the number of cores.
-In the analysis of [2] an adversary can change the required resources such that instead of $\Omega(s)$ transactions only O(1) can run in parallel, i.e. all of a sudden $\Omega(s)$ transactions write to the same resource.
+Also in [1] a matching lower bound of $\Omega(s)$ for the competitive ratio of any (also randomized) algorithm is proven, where the adversary can alter resource requests of waiting transactions.
+We show that, more generally, if an adversary can reduce the possible parallelism (i.e., the number of concurrently running transactions) by a factor k, the competitive ratio is $\Omega(k)$ for deterministic algorithms and for randomized algorithms the expected ratio is $\Omega(\min\{k, \sqrt{m}\})$ , where m is the number of parallel threads.
+In the analysis of [1] an adversary can change the required resources such that instead of $\Omega(s)$ transactions only O(1) can run in parallel, i.e. all of a sudden $\Omega(s)$ transactions write to the same resource.
 Though, indeed the needed resources of transactions do vary over time, we believe that the reduction in parallelism is rarely that high.
 Dynamic data structure such as (balanced) trees and lists usually do not vary from one extreme to the other.
-Therefore our lower bound directly incorporates the power of the adversary.